 Point of View

 A concise report of data from original research, focused on initial findings that will be of interest to scientists in other fields.
-A structured abstract is required (including Background, Aim, Methods, Results, Conclusion, max 250 words)
+Short communications are peer reviewed and must include a structured abstract (including Background, Aim, Methods, Results, Conclusion, max 250 words)

 Letters to the Editor and letters in reply are intended to present opinions or comments on articles published in the Journal.
 Letters are subject to abridgement and editing for style and content.
 A letter in reply must cite the title of the letter, e.g., “Response to (Title of Letter)”.
 An abstract is not required.